 Many patients also feel anxious regarding when they will be able to return to their normal shoes.
 In the case of heels, it is not true that patients will never be able to return to wearing those.
 At least 2 weeks will elapse between the surgery and the patient’s being able to wear regular shoes.

-If no osteotomy is performed, patients will usually have to wait around six weeks until they can wear regular shoes once again.
+If an osteotomy is performed, patients will usually have to wait around six weeks until they can wear regular shoes once again.
 For example, many patients return to wearing sneakers a month after their surgery.